brandongregoryscott/brandonscott.me/content/posts/2022-06-26---Building-Your-Own-ESLint-Plugin.md

 const ruleTester = new RuleTester();
 ruleTester.run("no-underscore-var", rule, {
+    // Test cases that SHOULD NOT report any errors from the rule
     valid: [{ code: "var foo = 5;" }],
+    // Test cases that SHOULD report errors from the rule
     invalid: [
         {
             code: "var _foo = 5;",